AllonKleinLab/paper-data/Tallapragada_Cambra_2021/README.md

 * Vacuum desiccator <br>
 * Parafilm <br>
 * Aquapel <br>

+**Use full PPE during this protocol!
+Glasses, lab coat, and break the glass capsule inside the chemical fume hood in step 4!

 Protocol: <br>
 1. Make your own dish-friendly applicator by cutting a piece of the applicator fabric and stuffing into the back of a 200 µL pipette tip. <br>